About the Program

 Do you find yourself asking why people behave the way they do and do you want to gain a better understanding of human behavior?
 Are you interested in helping others and improving your community?
 Maybe you have great people skills and enjoy solving problems.
 If you answered yes than the Psychology Program is right for you.

-The Bachelor of Arts (BA) in Psychology represents the core values and world-view of the psychology discipline and follows the American Psychological Association’s guidelines for an undergraduate degree in psychology and emphasizes a liberal arts education.
+The Bachelor of Science (BS) in Psychology represents the core values and world-view of the psychology discipline and follows the American Psychological Association’s guidelines for an undergraduate degree in psychology and emphasizes a liberal arts education.

 This degree will:

 - Prepare you to be a generalist, qualified for entry level positions in many fields.

 - Prepare you to pursue graduate studies in areas like psychology, counseling, social work, education, law, or business.